-How much does a Nurse Practitioner - Emergency Room earn in the United States?
-The average Nurse Practitioner - Emergency Room salary in the United States is $110,823 as of March 28, 2019, but the range typically falls between $102,994 and $123,303.
+How much does a Nurse Practitioner - Emergency Room make in the United States?
+The average Nurse Practitioner - Emergency Room salary in the United States is $111,022 as of April 27, 2019, but the range typically falls between $103,183 and $123,527.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
-View Cost of Living in Major Cities
+View the Cost of Living in Major Cities

 Recently searched related titles: Rapid Response Nurse

-Works in collaboration with a physician to assess the physical needs of patients admitted to the emergency room.
+Nurse Practitioner - Emergency Room works in collaboration with a physician to assess the physical needs of patients admitted to the emergency room.
 Orders, interprets, and records results of clinical tests and reports results to physicians.
-Prescribes medications and makes recommendations for other therapeutic forms of treatment.
+Being a Nurse Practitioner - Emergency Room prescribes medications and makes recommendations for other therapeutic forms of treatment.
 Requires a master's degree.
-Typically reports to a physician.
+Additionally, Nurse Practitioner - Emergency Room typically reports to a physician.
 Requires Certified Registered Nurse Practitioner (CRNP) in specialty area based on RN licensure and state authority for advanced practice.
-Years of experience may be unspecified.
+Nurse Practitioner - Emergency Room's years of experience requirement may be unspecified.
 Certification and/or licensing in the position's specialty is the main requirement.
+(Copyright 2019 Salary.com)

 Take just three simple steps below to generate your own personalized salary report.